-AIC grants the distinguished Accredited Appraiser Canadian Institute - AACITM and Canadian Residential Appraiser - CRATM designations to individuals across Canada and around the world.
+AIC grants the distinguished Accredited Appraiser Canadian Institute - AACITM and Canadian Residential Appraiser -CRATM designations to individuals across Canada and around the world.

-An AACITM designated member may undertake any real property assignment where they have demonstrated competence with the real property type and the geographic and market influences that impact value.
+An AACITM Designated Member may undertake any real property assignment where they have demonstrated competence with the real property type and the geographic and market influences that impact value.
 Property types can include but are not limited to: residential, commercial, industrial, institutional, agricultural, land and special use.

-A CRATM designated member may undertake a residential real property assignment where they have demonstrated competence with the residential property type and the geographic and market influences that impact value on residential dwellings containing not more than four (4) self-contained family housing units or an individual undeveloped residential dwelling site.
+A CRATM Designated Member may undertake a residential real property assignment where they have demonstrated competence with the residential property type and the geographic and market influences that impact value on residential dwellings containing not more than four (4) self-contained family housing units or an individual undeveloped residential dwelling site.

-These designations recognize highly qualified individuals who have completed the AlC's rigorous curriculum, experience and examination requirements.
-Wherever the member's name appears, their AlC designation or their status as an AlC Candidate Member shall be included.
-This is intended to include letters of transmittal, report, certification, and any correspondence pertaining to the member's scope of professional appraisal, review, consulting and reserve fund planning services.
+These designations recognize highly qualified individuals who have completed the AIC's rigorous curriculum, experience and examination requirements.
+Wherever the Member's name appears, their AIC designation or their status as an AIC Candidate Member shall be included.
+This is intended to include letters of transmittal, report, certification, and any correspondence pertaining to the Member's scope of professional real property appraisal, appraisal review and consulting services.